fitforecommerce/fitforecommercebook/setup-of-an-online-shop.md

 17. create paper documentation of the order process
 18. deal with customer requests regarding the orders in English using email
 19. evaluate their shop's performance
+20. calculate basic key figures \(e.g. conversion rate\) using the tools of the online shop software

 ### Other competences